srfinley/srfinley.github.io/aboutme.md

 ### Education

-- Currently studying Data Science at Lambda School
+- Endorsed in Data Science by Lambda School
 - Graduated with honors from the University of Chicago in 2016 with a degree in English Language and Literature
 - Graduated from The Park School of Baltimore in 2012